sandroizidoro/GASS-METAL/README.md

 3nos 1.14.13.39 Zn CYS 99 B CYS 99 A CYS 94 A CYS 94 B

-1    2          3  4   5  6

 Where:

-1 - PDB ID of the protein
+3nos - PDB ID of the protein

-2 - EC Number
+1.14.13.39 - EC Number

-3 - Metal ion
+Zn - Metal ion

-4 - Residue
+CYS - Residue

-5 - Position in the sequence
+99 - Position in the sequence

-6 - Chain
+B - Chain